brewchetta/action-chance/README.md

 ## FAQ

-- Q: Why do all of my character's tags look so weird?
-- A: Tags currently use unicode and unicode, unfortunately, look totally different between different browsers (Chrome in particular likes emojis as opposed to proper symbols).
-I’m looking into better icons so bear with me!

-- Q: What in the world is this random-initiative option thing?
+- Q: What in the world is this no initiative thing?
 - A: It’s an experimental feature.
 It determines turn order completely randomly and allows characters the chance to defer their actions until the next round.
 It’s more just for folks to play around with at this point.